mirkoklukas/drawing-and-animation-tool-js/README.md

 A drawing and animation tool that let's you draw on a screen and play back your mouse tracks.

-Try it out yourself: <a href="http://mirkoklukas.github.io/drawing-and-animation-tool-js/demo/">Flat Circle</a>.
+Try it out yourself (static version): <a href="http://mirkoklukas.github.io/drawing-and-animation-tool-js/demo/">Flat Circle</a>.

 The non-static version (i.e. not the demo) allows multiple users to remotely draw on the same canvas.
 This is accomplished by:
 - emitting mouse events over a socket connection,